Runnymede station: Description

 The station has two entrances, one on Runnymede Road and the other at Kennedy Avenue.
 The station is barrier free from the street to the bus platforms.
 The bus platforms are not in a fare-paid area.
 The station has three levels: street, concourse and platform.

 Runnymede station features public art by artist Elicser Elliott titled Anonymous Somebody.
 The artwork consists of images of people that one may see in Bloor West Village, the neighbourhood where the station is located.

 Subway infrastructure in the vicinity

 The line is tunneled westward toward Jane station.
 About halfway east towards High Park station, just after at Kennedy Park Road, the line comes to the surface at the Clendenan Portal and crosses over Clendenan Avenue.

 Nearby landmarks

-Nearby landmarks include the former Runnymede Theatre in Bloor West Village, the Runnymede branch of the Toronto Public Library, Runnymede Junior & Senior Public School, Western Technical-Commercial School, and Runnymede United Church.
+Nearby landmarks include the former Runnymede Theatre, the Runnymede branch of the Toronto Public Library, Runnymede Junior & Senior Public School, Western Technical-Commercial School, and Runnymede United Church.